 With Facebook’s Oculus team to create a first virtual car shopping experience.

 I explored many creative concepts that were focused on improving both the user experience and website conversion rate.
 Some of the notable concepts included: collaboration with Facebook’s Oculus VR, and a creative concept that aided in acquiring Nissan as a new CDK Global client.

-Wireflows were created to highlight and identify the functionalities within the design – which aided in obtaining stakeholder buy-ins.
+I developed wireflows to highlight and identify the functionality within the design – which aided in obtaining stakeholder buy-ins.

-A functionable, high-fidelity prototype was created for user testing.
+I created and used functionable, high-fidelity prototype for user validation.

 Before any design could be approved, it had to go through several sessions of user testing to ensure that the provided solutions solved user needs.

 Components were implemented one-at-a-time into the Next Gen CMS.
 This required me to collaborate closely with the engineering team.

 Implementing a component followed a three stage process, based on its development level of effort (LOE) – low, medium, and high.